limcross/secret_id/README.md

 SecretId is a flexible solution for masking the identifiers of ActiveRecord.
 Using the [Hashids.rb](https://github.com/peterhellberg/hashids.rb) gem we encode the value of your defined primary key to hide the real value to the user.

-__This gem does not guarantee the security of masked ids, since Hasids it is reversible.__
+__This gem does not guarantee the security of masked ids, since Hashids it is reversible.__

 ## Getting started